johnmccrae/PSNow/readme.md

 ![Made With Powershell](https://img.shields.io/badge/Made%20With-PowerShell-green "Powered by PowerShell") [![Build Status](https://dev.azure.com/chefcorp-chefIT/PSNow/_apis/build/status/johnmccrae.PSNow?branchName=master)](https://dev.azure.com/chefcorp-chefIT/PSNow/_build/latest?definitionId=21&branchName=master)

 A PowerShell module for making modules.
 PSNow emits the entire framework you need to create, analyze, test, sign, build, deploy and publish your code with one module.
-All you need to do after you install the module is to run one command and then write your code.
+All you need to is run one command and then write your code.

 Follow the directions below to get started.
-The process will ask you some basic questions about the  module you to make and will then create everything you need to get going with.
+The process will ask you some basic questions about the module you want to make and will then create everything you need to get going with.

-Using this tool, there are 3 stages to module development:
-1 - Install PSNow and run New-PSNowModule
-2 - Write your functions
-3 - Use the built in tools to build, anaylize, test, sign and publish your work.

-There are 2 basic components for this module - the New-PSNowModule function uses Plaster to create a robust, fully built out, but empty, module structure.
+The New-PSNowModule function uses Plaster to create a robust, fully built out, but empty, module structure.
 You'll then create your functions and use build.ps1 for everything else.
 Open build.ps1 and read the comments in the header.
 The comments will give you an idea of everything you can do with it.
 Individual build tasks are defined in build.psake.ps1.
 You can interrogate that file to add your own tweaks.

 ## Getting Started